1. Optimized GitHub Documentation

 Because we're an Elite HubSpot Solutions Partner, let's use HubSpot as an example.

-HubSpot integrations with other SaaS platforms not only afford their users more ways to use their marketing technology platform, but it also increases the value of their tool, earns backlinks from their integration partners, and expands their base of users.
+HubSpot integrations with other SaaS platforms not only afford their users more ways to use their product, but it also increases the value of their tool, earns backlinks from their integration partners, and expands their base of users.

 Here is another example: